bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 ### Parameters you say?
 Can we make this reusable?
 Absolutely

 Unfortunately this is one place where we have to do some manual work.
-The linter ocly helps us convert certain predefined properties of the resource, so for example the `name` we have to convert ourselves.
-Since we now can see how a parameter works thats no biggie though!
+The linter only helps us convert certain predefined properties of the resource, so for example the `name` we have to convert ourselves.
+Since we now can see how a parameter works that's no biggie though!
 Lets repeat it and add more parameters.

-The standard for a parameter follows pretty much teh same pattern as the resource, albeit with new keywords
+The standard for a parameter follows pretty much the same pattern as the resource, albeit with new keywords

 ```Bicep
 param <parameterName> <parameterType> = 'default value'